terryma/snoocore/README.md

 **Throttling**

-Rate limiting is built into snoocore, but can be adjusted, or removed all together in [the configuration](http://trevorsenior.github.io/snoocore/config.html).
+Rate limiting is built into snoocore but can be adjusted or removed all together in [the configuration settings](http://trevorsenior.github.io/snoocore/config.html).